O que é processo de usinagem CNC para um modelo de protótipo de misturador? Um guia passo a passo

 • Button Operation: Test switch/pulse buttons 100 times—stroke 2mm ±0.2mm, feedback force 5–8N (comfortable for users).

-• Blade Rotation: Simulate mixing with a motor (600 RPM)—ensure blade rotates smoothly, no friction with cup wall.
+• Blade Rotation: Simulate mixing with a motor (600 rpm)—ensure blade rotates smoothly, no friction with cup wall.

-4. Controle de qualidade & Otimização do processo
+4. Controle de qualidade & Process Optimization

 Strict quality control ensures the prototype meets design standards, while optimization reduces costs for future iterations.